frstkls/enterfestival2018/readme.md

 This task does the following:

-- Copies (Bower) components into "assets"
+- Copies (NPM) components into "assets"
 - Creates minified asset and sourcemap files
 - Creates minified stylesheet file from Scss files
 - Does autoprefixing